natalierivas3-sudo/the-equilibrium/README.md

 # the-equilibrium
-Student Wellness and Resource Hub for Dell Medical Students
+Student Wellness and Resource Hub for Students by Students